Changes to APS Governance and Leadership Structures

 New position of Treasurer directly elected by members to serve on Board of Directors and Council of Representatives to provide overall financial oversight.
 CEO will define and staff senior positions, expected to include Publisher and Chief Financial Officer.

 Originally adopted in November 1914, Articles of Incorporation to be amended and restated.
 Essential for legal nonprofit status in District of Columbia.
 Constitution and Bylaws modernized into single document with operational details in Policies and Procedures manuals.

 about APS governance changes.

 Vital information about the first comprehensive changes in 100 years.

 Additional Background Information

-Learn more about the evolution of the proposed APS governance changes including progress updates, original foundation documents, and videos.
+Learn more about the evolution of the APS governance changes including progress updates, original foundation documents, and videos.